apmckinlay/natureapp/content/birds/kestrel.md

 license: "CC BY-NC"
 license_link: "https://creativecommons.org/licenses/by-nc/2.0/"
 location: [bc,ab,sk,mb]
+habitat: [desert,grassland,mountain,urban]
 ---
 **Less than a foot long** with a wingspan under 2 ft, American Kestrels are **North America's smallest falcon**.
 They're colorful birds with reddish-brown bodies, a pale belly, and two vertical black stripes on either side of their white cheeks.
 The **males** have a blue-gray head and wings.

 Kestrel can be found **year-round** in the central and southern United States.
 In the **summer**, you can spot them  in Canada, Alaska, and the northern plains of Minnesota, Montana, and North Dakota.
 The migrating birds **winter** in the southern United States (Florida, Louisiana, Texas).